 Chat with current MTU students to see how they balance their studies with sports or other hobbies, it is possible you just have to plan your time well.

 Take care of your mental health by making sure you take regular breaks when studying and get outside once and a while to get some fresh air.

 It is important to balance out your social life and your academic life.
 Keep on track by creating a study plan, this will allow you to see when you can hang out with your friends without worry because you have used your time productively.

 There’s nothing wrong with asking for help and having a support network is very important.
 Support from your family and friends can help you strike a balance.

 Remember to take care of yourself while you are at third level.
-Eating well and exercising will help relieve stresses and give you more energy.
-Joining a club or attending the gym in CIT will help you make new friends or perhaps you could join one of the online classes available at the MTU Gym?
+Eating well and exercising will help relieve stress and give you more energy.
+Joining a society or club online will help you make new friends or perhaps you could join one of the online classes available at the MTU Gym?

 There's loads to do to help strike a balance in your life here at MTU.
 If you have any questions, give us a shout @mtugoodstart on Instagram.
 Best of luck with the rest of the semester, you'll smash it!